 |Step-free access notes|

 Yes, the station is all on one level and all platforms are reachable by disabled passengers.

 |Accessible Booking Office counter||Available|

 Accessible taxis are located outside the front of the station

-'Something for everyone' might sound like a cliche, but here it's the truth.
+'Something for everyone' might sound like a cliche, but here's the truth.
 The collection is distinguished by range rather than size - wander the halls and you'll stumble across works by Rubens, Van Dyck, Turner, Vermeer, Poussin, Constable, Monet, Cezanne, Van Gogh, Hogarth, Gainsborough and Caravaggio to name but a few.
 In general, the gallery is arranged around time periods and regions, allowing visitors to follow the development of art in particular places.
 Deeper insights are provided by ticketed special exhibitions in the Sainsbury Wing.

 Away from the collections, the National Gallery has an excellent restaurant in the shape of the National Dining Rooms, offering impressive views over Westminster.
-There are also guided tours, lectures, an extensive video and audio-visual program, a great gift shop and late opening events held all year round.
+There are also guided tours, lectures, an extensive video and audio-visual programme, a great gift shop and late opening events held all year round.